Econophysics: Basic tools

+This division is driven by the fundamentally different mechanisms through which each group accumulates wealth.
+The majority relies on additive growth from labour.
+A worker's wealth grows linearly (e.g., wealth_next_year = wealth_this_year + $X).
+This has been confirmed by real world data: IRS data from 1983-2018 show that income below the top 4% follows the exponential distribution with remarkable precision.
+The analysis of the IRS data supports the 'two-class' structure of wealth distribution.
+The majority of the population (approx. 97%) follows a Boltzmann-Gibbs exponential distribution, characteristic of thermodynamic equilibrium where wealth is conserved.
+In contrast, the top tier (approx. 3%) follows a Pareto power law, driven by multiplicative capital returns.
+This distinction suggests that different mechanisms govern the wealth accumulation of the working class (additive) versus the wealthy (multiplicative).

 Subfields

 Various other tools from physics that have so far been used, such as fluid dynamics, classical mechanics and quantum mechanics (including so-called classical economics, quantum economics and quantum finance), and the Feynman–Kac formula of statistical mechanics.

 Statistical mechanics

 When mathematician Mark Kac attended a lecture by Richard Feynman he realized their work overlapped.
 Together they worked out a new approach to solving stochastic differential equations.
 Their approach is used to efficiently calculate solutions to the Black–Scholes equation to price options on stocks.

 Quantum finance

 Quantum statistical models have been successfully applied to finance by several groups of econophysicists using different approaches, but the origin of their success may not be due to quantum analogies.

 Quantum economics

 The editorial in the inaugural issue of the journal Quantum Economics and Finance says: "Quantum economics and finance is the application of probability based on projective geometry—also known as quantum probability—to modelling in economics and finance.
 It draws on related areas such as quantum cognition, quantum game theory, quantum computing, and quantum physics."
 In his overview article in the same issue, David Orrell outlines how neoclassical economics benefited from the concepts of classical mechanics, and yet concepts of quantum mechanics "apparently left economics untouched".
 He reviews different avenues for quantum economics, some of which he notes are contradictory, settling on "quantum economics therefore needs to take a different kind of leaf from the book of quantum physics, by adopting quantum methods, not because they appear natural or elegant or come pre-approved by some higher authority or bear resemblance to something else, but because they capture in a useful way the most basic properties of what is being studied."